Museums and Institutions

 • S. Iakovidis, L. Godart, A. Sacconi, Pasiphae 6 (2012), p.
 49-56.

-• Sacconi, Corpus delle iscrizioni vascolari in lineare B, Roma 1974.
+• L. Godart, A. Sacconi, Supplemento al corpus delle iscrizioni vascolari in lineare B, Pisa – Roma 2017

 • L. Godart, J.-P. Olivier, in Tiryns VIII, Mainz 1975, p.
 37-53, pl.
 41.